Xraxus/doxie-assistant/README.md

 ### Installation Instructions

+Creating & storing embeddings in supabase vector database

+1. Modify personalInfo.txt for the info you want to store in the database
+2. Run personal_info_query.sql in your database
+3. Go to supabase subdirectory, create .env file & set up SUPABASE_API_KEY, SUPABASE_URL, OPENAI_API_KEY.
+4. Launch textSplit.js from the supabase subdirectory

 Local - vite (main branch)

 1. Clone the repository
 2. Install dependencies
-3. Set up API_KEY in .env file located at the root of project directory
+3. Set up VITE_OPENAI_API_KEY, VITE_SUPABASE_API_KEY and VITE_SUPABASE_URL in .env file located at the root of project directory
 4. Launch using 'npm run dev'

 ~~Using netlify (deploy branch)~~